 DUBLIN: Get inspired by our tips for day trips around Dublin.
 Here is a complete guide to transport in Dublin.

-Summary: What to see and do in Dublin
+Summary: Things do in Dublin

 Some of the best sights and attractions to visit in Dublin include the Trinity College campus, St Patrick’s Cathedral, the Guinness Storehouse and the Temple Bar district with its colourful tiling and lively pubs.
 Don’t miss a visit to a whiskey distillery – there are several to choose from.